pcookj1/chatroom/README.md

 Consists of a GUI which allows the user to enter an ip and port in the following format: X.X.X.X:Port as well as a username.
 Displays username error and socket error messages to the login screen should login fail.
+The chat page has a window to display incoming user messages, which are uniquely colored and labeled by the user who sent it.
+It also has a user list where the user font colors match their message colors.

-Consists of a ChatRoom class which handles the GUI, a Client class which handles communication with the server and sends appropriate signals to the GUI to update the display.
+Consists of a ChatRoom class which handles the GUI, and a Client class which handles communication with the server and sends appropriate signals to the GUI to update the display.